 If you want to enjoy sunny Portugal as an independent worker, you can apply for a temporary stay visa (D7).
 It will allow you to stay in the country for 1 year, and your visa can be extended.
 After five years, one can apply for permanent residency.

-You can fill the application form and together with other documents submit it at the nearest Portuguese Embassy.
+You can fill out the application form and together with other documents submit it at the nearest Portuguese Embassy.

 Digital nomad visa requirements for Portugal: